 The Drawbacks of Dye Handpieces

-Dye handpieces have a very clear benefit — they allow a tattoo clinic to treat your tattoo with multiple wavelengths using just a single laser.
+Dye handpieces have a very clear benefit — they allow a clinic to treat your tattoo with multiple wavelengths using just a single laser.
 However, their drawbacks keep them from being worth the savings.

 First, dye handpieces reduce the power of the laser considerably.
 Because they alter the wavelength of the laser after the light is generated, they cause most of the power to be wasted — either refracted into unusable wavelengths or converted into heat.
 This, in turn, means the laser is weaker and less able to break up ink particles or penetrate deep into your skin.